erlpm/epm/CONTRIBUTING.md

 ## Submitting a Bug

-Bugs can be submitted to the [Github issue page](https://github.com/erlang/rebar3/issues).
+Bugs can be submitted to the [Github issue page](https://github.com/erlpm/epm/issues).

-Rebar3 is not perfect software and will be buggy.
+Epm is not perfect software and will be buggy.
 When submitting a bug, be careful to know the following:

 - The Erlang version you are running
-- The Rebar3 version you are using
+- The Epm version you are using
 - The command you were attempting to run

-This information can be automatically generated to put into your bug report by calling `rebar3 report "my command"`.
+This information can be automatically generated to put into your bug report by calling `epm report "my command"`.

 You may be asked for further information regarding:

-- Your environment, including the Erlang version used to compile rebar3, details about your operating system, where your copy of Erlang was installed from, and so on;
+- Your environment, including the Erlang version used to compile epm, details about your operating system, where your copy of Erlang was installed from, and so on;
 - Your project, including its structure, and possibly to remove build